bmay51213/bmay51213.github.io/_posts/2020-10-02-breastcancerdetectionpython.md

 Limitations of this dataset include older data as well as limited data points.
 Further projects would require thousands, perhaps millions of more current data points.
 Healthcare demographics as well as cancer diagnosis and treatment standards of care change rapidly so current data is paramount.

 This project demonstrates that machine learning could be potentially useful as an adjunct to standard patient care.
 The goal should be to use machine learning models as an adjunct to flag potentially high-risk findings that should be further investigated before disregarding.
 This could be something as simple as the model indicating that there are several highly suspicious features of malignancy and have a physician review for final diagnosis to either concur or dispute that result.
-Outcome improvement is paramount; a healthcare system must strive to deliver the best quality care as possible.
-This is a basic tenet of treating patients and this project suggests that machine learning could be beneficial.

 __For full code of the project, please refer to my GitHub repository under Applied Data Science.__